axelexic/fhe.academy/docs/bgv/fhe-from-tensoring.md

    $p_1\cdot p_2$ cannot be "decoded," then the scheme will be useless.

-[BV11][^BV11] family of homomorphic schemes deal with the issue dimension expansion using a technique called _relinearization_, and the issue of noise management (and related issues) using modulus switching and gadget matrices.
-Relinearlization is described in the next section, and the issue of noise management is described in individual FHE schemes.
+[BV11][^BV11] family of homomorphic schemes deal with the issue of dimension explosion using a technique called _relinearization_, which we discuss in the next section.
+The issue of noise management is described in individual FHE schemes as it requires exact details about the actual encryption scheme.

 ## Relinearization

 We continue the discussion in the Learning _Without_ Errors settings.
-In the present encryption scheme, the plaintext is the inner-product between the ciphertext and the secret key i.e., $p =
+In the present encryption scheme, the plaintext is the inner-product between the ciphertext and the secret-key i.e., $p =
 \inner{\vec{c}}{\bar{\vec{s}}}$.
 That means, if $\vec{c}$ and
 $\bar{\vec{s}}$ are transformed to $\sigma(\vec{c})$ and
 $\tau(\bar{\vec{s}})$, such that $\inner{\vec{c}}{\bar{\vec{s}}} =